Click here if you would like to go to our northern Colorado site.

 1. The service and diagnostic fee

-Most HVAC companies charge a service fee (sometimes called a “trip charge”) that ranges anywhere from $69 to $150+.
+Most HVAC companies charge a service fee (sometimes called a “trip charge”).

 This is the fee that the company charges to travel to your home, inspect the AC and gain a better understanding of what’s wrong.

-Most HVAC companies also charge a diagnostic fee that ranges anywhere from $75 to $175 which is the fee for the tech to look at the issue, possibly hook up gauges and test the equipment to determine the root issue.
+Most HVAC companies also charge a diagnostic fee which is the fee for the tech to look at the issue, possibly hook up gauges, and test the equipment to determine the root issue.
 But remember, the service fee and the diagnostic fee do not include the cost of the actual repair.

 The good news is that some techs/companies will waive the service fee if you choose them to handle the repair.
 But, of course, that means that if you need a 2nd or 3rd opinion, you’ll need to budget for those additional diagnostic fees.